Budd XR-400: Design

-The XR-400 was built on a two-door 1962 Ambassador chassis.
-To keep costs down, Budd engineers kept the front of the unit body with the suspension in its existing position.
-However, the engine's position was lowered by two inches (51 mm) with new rear mounts.
+The XR-400 was built starting with a two-door 1962 Ambassador chassis.
+To keep costs down, Budd engineers kept the front of the unit body with the suspension in its existing position, but moved the floor pan 16.24 in rearward and shortened it by 14.3 in.
+The result was a longer front end and a shorter passenger area.
+The engine's position was lowered by two inches (51 mm) with new rear mounts.
 The radiator was moved down 3.5 in.
 The fan blades were shortened, as was the oil-filler neck.
 The air cleaner was relocated, the exhaust system was reshaped, and the gas tank was new.

 The XR-400's long nose was achieved by extending the front section and adding a cowl behind it that held the battery.
 The car was styled by Budd with a relatively clean and uncluttered body, giving little indication of its Rambler sedan origin.
 A double crease in the beltline suggested a family relationship to the contemporary styling of Rambler's large-sized cars.

-The proposed model was a true 2+2 (two front bucket seats plus limited-use seats for two back passengers) sleek, steel-blue convertible with a long hood and a short, stubby rear deck.
+The proposed model was a true 2+2 (two front bucket seats plus limited-use seats for two back passengers), sleek, steel-blue convertible with a long hood and a short, stubby rear deck.
 The XR-400's long 108 in Ambassador wheelbase and truncated overhangs gave it athletic proportions.
 At the same time, the top-up appearance suggested a close-coupled two-seater sports car.
-Classic sports car touches included a hood line that slopped lower than the front fenders, doors that had a dip in their top, and simulated air extractors behind the front wheels.
+Classic sports car touches included a hood line that sloped lower than the front fenders, doors that had a dip in their top, and simulated air extractors behind the front wheels.

 Power for the XR-400 was supplied by a standard Ambassador two-barrel 250 hp 327 CID AMC V8 engine.
 The engine bay could accommodate any of AMC's I6 or V8 engines.
 The transmission was an automatic (not typical of sports cars for that time) controlled through a floor console-mounted shift lever.
 Braking was provided by an experimental front disc brake system.

 The interior used AMC's front seats and many other hardware items.
 In classic sports car fashion, the driver had all controls and a complete set of instruments (speedometer, tachometer, as well as gauges for fuel, water temperature, amperes, and oil pressure) that mounted directly ahead of a three-spoke wood-rimmed Nardi (brand) steering wheel.

 Budd's sales pitch to AMC included pioneering a market "presently untapped by any other manufacturer" with a car that "unlike anything else on the road, it would attract widespread attention, provide your dealers with both a new profit area and morale-builder, and offer unusual advertising and sales promotion opportunities."